Josh-Owen/Currency-Converter/README.md

 <br />
 <br />

-I actually ran out of time to work further on this project, but I am hoping to expand this with the following at a later date<br />
+I actually ran out of time to work further on this project, but I am hoping to expand this with the following at a later date:<br />

-- Implement a Retrofit Mock Server for UI tests
+- Implement a Retrofit Mock Server for UI tests.
 - Finish integrating all of my mock test cases.<br />

 And that is all folks!
 Thank you for stopping by.